preclinical-imaging/pixi-plugin/docs/source/pixi_data_model.rst

 | Strain Immune System Humanization Type  | String         |           |  X   |
 +-----------------------------------------+----------------+-----------+------+

-Experiment Data
+Experiments
 ---------------------

 The XNAT Experiment Data type documents *a specific individual event in which primary data is obtained*.
 XNAT maintains these just below the subject level, so a subject will have 0..N experiments.
 Experiments can be CT, MR or PET imaging sessions, but are not limited to imaging data.
 The baseline Experiment Data elements are listed in the table below.
-The PIXI data types starting with *Caliper Measurements* include these baseline elements and add the elements that are ascribed to the PIXI data type.
+The PIXI experiment data types include these baseline elements and add the elements that are ascribed to the PIXI data type.
 Some elements used to link an Experiment to other data such as the XNAT Project or Visit are omitted for brevity.

 +-------------------------------------------+----------------+
 |  Field                                    | Type           |